 1. Believe in yourself

-Around eight years back when I was thinking of starting my career, I did not have any prior work experience.
-I had graduated from university quite a few years back but had to stay away from the workforce because of some personal commitments.
+Around nine years back when I was thinking of starting my career, I did not have any prior work experience.
+I graduated from university quite a few years back but had to stay away from the workforce because of some personal commitments.

-I still remember some suggestions of my friends and well-wishers.
+I still remember some suggestions from my friends and well-wishers.
 Many of them felt I would end up doing some small jobs, and would never be able to have a proper career.
-Most them told me ‘there is so much competition and such a huge unemployment rate, how do you expect to get a decent job when you never worked before?’
+Most of them told me ‘there is so much competition and such a huge unemployment rate, how do you expect to get a decent job as you never worked before?’

-I knew I had many limitations, but never stopped trying and always believed in my ability.
-I hope my Linkedin profile today would vouch for the fact that I did the correct thing by listening to my heart.
+I was aware of my limitations, but never stopped trying and believed in my abilities.
+My Linkedin profile today would vouch for the fact that I did the correct thing by listening to my heart.
 I am not a genius, but always believed in this line by Paolo Cohelo “When you want something, all the universe conspires in helping you to achieve it.”

-Unless you believe that you can do it, you would probably never be able to do it.
+Unless you believe that you can do it, you will probably never be able to do it.

-Just because no one else has done something, does not mean that you would not be able to do it.
+Just because no one else has done something, does not mean that you will not be able to do it.

 2. Do Not be too choosy about any specific field- keep all the options open

-If you have a professional and advanced degree, you may expect to get a job in your own field.
-But with so high competition and so many experienced people in the job market, don’t get disheartened if you are not getting a job in your chosen or preferred field.
+If you have professional and advanced degrees, you may want to get a job in your own field.
+But with so high competition in the job markets, don’t get disheartened if you are not getting an opportunity in your chosen or preferred fields.

-In the process of narrowing down the field, you may be potentially reducing your chances of getting hired by companies working in other areas.
+In the process of narrowing down the fields, you may potentially be reducing your chances of getting hired by companies working in other areas.
 Keep all the options open by applying to diverse jobs in different fields.

-When you are looking for a job after a long gap or looking for your first job many years after obtaining your last degree, it is very important to get your hands dirty by starting with whatever offer you get.
-Being able to go out, gaining some experience and making your presence felt is really pivotal at this stage.
-Salary, Position, Profile of the Company, or the sector or industry come secondary.
+When you are looking for a job but have never worked before, it is very important to get your hands dirty by starting with whatever opportunities you get.
+Being able to go out, gaining some experiences, and making your presence felt is really pivotal at this stage.
+The salary, position, profile of the company, or the industry come secondary.

-Get some experience, work hard and sincerely, master new skills.
-Be ready to be positive about everything you do start loving it and then start enjoying it.
-Once you are in the workforce and you have some experience, you would gradually be in a place to assess where do you want to go next from there.
+Get some experience, work hard and sincerely, and master new skills.
+Be ready to be positive about everything you do, start loving it, and enjoy it.
+Once you have gained some experience, you would gradually be in a place to assess where you want to go next from there.